Yes, blessing. I know, I heard you gasp. I hear you muttering under your breath, "Why, I'm not sure she's even a Christian!"

-With that, here's your week in review (kind of):
+With that, I hope you'll be blessed by the blessing of this blessed week in review (kind of):